chinaemerem-aneke/fundify/README.md

 ## Key notes

--The default PIN for the Fundify app is "0000".
+- The default PIN for the Fundify app is "0000".

--The PIN change feature is currently unavailable on the Fundify website.
+- The PIN change feature is currently unavailable on the Fundify website.

 ### Links